Toomre stability of disk galaxies in quasi-linear MOND: Stability analysis in QUMOND

 QUMOND \citep{QUMOND} is a modified gravity formulation of non-relativistic MOND that is derivable from an action principle.
 It is also the non-relativistic limit of a certain bimetric theory of relativistic MOND \citep{Milgrom_2009}.
 In QUMOND, the gravitational potential $\Phi$ is determined (given suitable boundary conditions) by

-where $\nu(y)$ is the so-called MOND interpolating function (in the $\nu$ version) between the Newtonian and modified regimes. $\Phi_N$ is an auxiliary potential that solves the Poisson equation with the mass density $\rho$ as its source.
+where $\nu(y)$ is the so-called MOND interpolating function (in the $\nu$ version) between the Newtonian and modified regimes.
+Our results in this section do not depend on the specific choice of $\nu$ function, but one observationally motivated form is given in Equation \ref{Simple_nu}.
+To recover Equation \ref{Deep_MOND_limit}, $\nu$ must satisfy the limits $\nu \left( y \right) \to 1$ for $y \gg 1$ (Newtonian regime) and $\nu \left( y \right) \to \frac{1}{\sqrt{y}}$ for $y \ll 1$ (deep-MOND regime). $\Phi_N$ is an auxiliary potential that solves the unmodified Poisson equation with the mass density $\rho$ as its source.
 It is the Newtonian potential of the system, but this in itself plays only an indirect role in the dynamics.

 In this section, we determine the stability condition of a thin, flat axisymmetric QUMOND disk to tightly wound Wentzel-Kramers-Brillouin (WKB) axisymmetric perturbations.
 For this purpose, we consider perturbations $\dvg$ to the acceleration field $-\nabla \Phi \equiv \vg \equiv \vgzero +\dvg$, where $\vgzero \equiv -\nabla \Phi_0$ is the unperturbed or background field ($_0$ subscripts indicate unperturbed quantities while ${\, \bar{} \,}$ superscripts denote perturbations).
 In these terms, Equation \ref{QUMOND_basic} reads